eggborne/test-runner/README.md

 1. Download the file **testrunner.js** from this repository
 2. Refer to the file in the **\<HEAD\>** of your **index.html**
-3. Edit **testrunner.js** to include your own tests by adding an object in with following format:
+3. Edit **testrunner.js** to include your own tests by adding an object with the following format:
 ```
 yourTestsObject = {
   firstFunctionToTest: [